Computing and ICT statement

 To deliver the Computing curriculum as well as to use ICT in cross-curricular activities, our school uses PCs, laptops, Chromebooks, Learnpads and iPads.

-The Pilgrim School follows ‘Switch On Computing’ scheme throughout the school.
-The scheme is written for the latest Computing curriculum and offers creative units using the latest free software in a format that is designed for teachers of all levels of experience to pick up and use.
+The Pilgrim School combines ‘Switch On Computing’ and 'NCCE '(National Centre For Computing Education) schemes of work to create a tailor made lessons for our pupils.
+The schemes are written for the latest Computing curriculum and offer creative units using the latest free software in a format that is designed for teachers of all levels of experience to pick up and use.

 Pilgrim pupils enjoy creating digital content using online tools like Just2Easy, Busy Things and Google For Education (G-Suite).
 The cloud computing enables our pupils to engage in a variety of computing activities both at school and at home.

 To find out about the Internet safety, visit our E-Safety page HERE.

 To use J2E or BUSY THINGS at home, click on the links above.
 Your child should have the log in details.
 KS1 parents might want to ask the class teachers for the logins.

 J2E and BUSY THINGS iare packed with creative content related to primary Computing as well as the subjects across the curriculum.
 Your child can use it to create a digital content of their choice and save it on their account.
 At school, we are be able to print their work as well as publish it on our website for parents to view.